ldesantis144/arcgis_img_retrival/README.md

 # arcgis_img_retrival
 First part:

-  A. Takes a curated dataset in ArcGIS, gets long, lat, date, and time from the ArcGIS dataset, and saves this information in an external file for faster processing.
+  A. Takes a dataset, gets long, lat, date, and time from the dataset, and saves this information in an external file for faster processing.

 Second part: